Q1. How Bridge Codes were formulated?

 In the identification, the first two digits were the code of the district (in digital format) where the bridges are located.
 The district code number was as provided by the National Planning Commission.
 The next was for a particular road link.
 H for Highways (H001 for East West Highway, etc.) and F for Feeder roads with 3 digit link code number.
 The last three digits were for bridge number in a particular road link.
 The number has been assigned in ascending order commencing for km 0+000.

 Q2.
 When we opened existing Bridges list they are not in regular serial numbers.
-Some numbers are missing?
+Are some numbers missing?

 Bridges Nos. are given for existing and new bridges together.
 So, if we search existing bridges only, then new bridge codes will not be displayed.
 It looks like some serial numbers are missing.